- Tel: 858.663.9055

 |

-Optimal dilution of the STING antibody should be determined by the researcher.
+Optimal dilution of the STING Antibody for FACS should be determined by the researcher.

 Amino acids RLEQAKLFCRTLEDILADAPESQNNCRLIAYQE of human STING were used as the immunogen for the STING antibody.